smdsameer1/Automedivision-A-Deep-Learning-System-For-Accurate-Pharmaceutical-Pill-Identification/README.md

       Platform: Google Colab

    # 🎯 Key Features
-      1. Achieves 90%+ accuracy in pill classification
+      Achieves 90%+ accuracy in pill classification

-      2. Optimized for lightweight, real-time inference
+      Optimized for lightweight, real-time inference

-      3. Supports scenarios like mobile health, inventory systems, and emergency response
+      Supports scenarios like mobile health, inventory systems, and emergency response

-      4. Dataset preprocessing and augmentation included
+      Dataset preprocessing and augmentation included

-      5. Clean, modular code structure with comments for clarity
+      Clean, modular code structure with comments for clarity

    # 📌 Use Cases
-      1. Medication identification for patients and pharmacists
+      Medication identification for patients and pharmacists

-      2. Inventory automation in pharmacies and hospitals
+      Inventory automation in pharmacies and hospitals

-      3. Emergency identification in critical situations
+      Emergency identification in critical situations

-👨‍💻 My Role
+   # 👨‍💻 My Role
       As part of my final year B.Tech project, I led this initiative by:

       Designing the model architecture

       Performing dataset cleaning and augmentation

       Training, evaluating, and tuning the MobileNet-based classifier

       Documenting the use cases and proposed real-world integration

       Collaborating with team members and faculty for testing and validation

-📁 Project Structure
+   # 📁 Project Structure
       bash
       Copy
       Edit
       Automedivision/
       │
       ├── dataset/                # Pill images and class labels ├── models/                 # Saved model files
       ├── notebooks/              # Colab notebooks for training & testing
       ├── utils/                  # Preprocessing, evaluation scripts
       ├── requirements.txt        # Python dependencies
       └── README.md               # Project description
-🚀 Getting Started
+   # 🚀 Getting Started
       Clone the repo

       Install dependencies: pip install -r requirements.txt

       Run the notebook in notebooks/Automedivision.ipynb

       Upload your pill image and test predictions

-📬 Contact
+   # 📬 Contact
       Feel free to reach out for collaborations or suggestions!

       Shaik Mohammed Sameer
-📧 smdsameer1@gmail.com
+      📧 shaikhmohammedsameer13@gmail.com
-🔗 GitHub
-🔗 LinkedIn